Ultra-critical Floquet Non-Fermi Liquid

 Notice that while the density matrix in Eq.~\eqref{rhot} is time-independent in canonical momentum basis, ${\bf k}$, physical quantities will generically oscillate periodically since they depend on the mechanical momentum ${\bf k}-{\bf A}(t)$.
 This steady state is an example of a periodic Gibbs ensemble (PGE)~\cite{lazarides2014periodic,lazarides2014equilibrium,lazarides2015fate,khemani2016phase}, which does not arise from many-body self-thermalization but rather from the coupling to a bath.
 We have recently shown that the steady state when the system is coupled to a fermion bath is another PGE with a Fermi-Dirac staircase occupation with multiple jumps that behaves like a Fermi-liquid at low temperatures~\cite{matsyshyn2023fermi,shi2024floquet}.
 As we will show, however, the solutions of Eq.~\eqref{Floquet-Boltzmann} lead to a dramatically different PGE where the occupation $f_{\bf k}$ does not feature jumps, but instead displays higher order non-analyticities.
 These effectively behave as the Fermi surfaces of a non-Fermi liquid, and we refer to this state ``Floquet Non-Fermi liquid''.
 Remarkably, these non-analyticities remain sharp even when the bath is at finite temperature, a property we will call ``ultra-critical''.
+Our findings can be viewed as establishing that these non-analyticities appear for an infinitesimally weak electron-boson interaction ($\chi_0\to 0$), in contrast to the equilibrium, where non-Fermi liquid behavior typically emerges from strong interactions~\cite{giamarchi2003quantum,senthil2008critical,varma2002singular}.
+In Appendix~\ref{Persistence} we provide a rigorous demonstration that these non-analyticities remain robust after including electron-electron collisions (as derived in Ref.~\cite{genske2015floquet}) in Eq.~\eqref{Floquet-Boltzmann}.
+While this is reminiscent to setting in equilibrium where critical boson modes lead non-Fermi liquid behavior, e.g. within the Hertz-Millis framework~\cite{hertz1976quantum,millis1993effect}, we caution that our states should not be confused with equilibrium non-Fermi liquids, since non-equilibrium conditions are crucial in our setting.

 \textit{Floquet non-Fermi liquid with ohmic bath.} We start by considering an Ohmic bosonic bath characterized by a density of states that vanishes linearly at low frequency:

 We solve the Floquet-Boltzmann Eq.~\eqref{Floquet-Boltzmann} numerically~\cite{pal2024nonlinearsolve} by keeping the scattering matrix to the second order of $A_0^2$.
 We have found that $f_{\bf k}$ has non-analyticities at $|{\bf k}|= k_{Fn}$ given by [see Fig.~\ref{fig2}(a)]: